 This set the stage for the Jaipur lit fest where the official announcement of the next book was supposed to be made.

 To flag off the book release date, we created a full trailer of the book; adding in more glimpses of the book details, and the storyline.
 The trailer was a big budget production which would match the scale of a big movie.
 There were horses elephants and high quality computer graphics used in the trailer.
 The trailer almost resembled a big budget mythological movie.
 Such a high value production also needed an equally unique launch.
 Instead of conducting a regular press conference it was decided to do a twitter chat between Amish and celebrated director and film maker Karan Johar.
-The twitter chat generated tremendous virality and the trailer launch was trending in 16 cities for a few hours (details to be verified).
+The twitter chat generated tremendous virality and the trailer launch was trending in 16 cities for a few hours.
 A lot of people mistook this trailer to be the trailer for the movie.

 Amish's previous book cover designs have always stood out with an interesting way to show ‘God' in the concept of the book.
 Amish also preferred to never show the face of the characters, since it may mar the readers’ imagination.
 Our book cover design aimed to use Amish's thoughts and concept, also keeping it tied to all the future books in the series.
 The book cover sought to create curiosity by creating an intriguing looking version of the Pushpak Viman and recreated the climactic scene of Ram trying to prevent the kidnapping of his wife Sita.
 The cover was launched with great fanfare in a press conference with Akshay Kumar and the design took forward a huge wave of virality.